notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

-* Keys for signing are securely retrieved by build systems that create & destroy the environment each time.
+* Keys for signing are securely retrieved by build systems that create & destroy the environment each time or alternatively the signing is offloaded to an external system, without exposing the private key to the CI system.
 * A specific set of keys may be required to pass validation.

 ### Scenario #4: Promote Artifacts Within a Registry